deawyk/deawyk.github.io/_pages/data.md

 </figure>
 {:/} -->

-A brief summary of the projects I've been fortunate to participate in.
+A brief summary of the projects I've been working on.
 See [my github](https://github.com/deawyk) for a deep dive.

 ---